· · ·

 You are not guaranteed to see a whale shark, but if you get lucky, I’m sure you won’t forget the experience anytime soon.

-Check the availability for the whale shark tour.
+Check availability for a whale shark tour.

 4. Take a firefly watching river cruise